sammanomar/jul-hackathon/README.md

 - https://templatemo.com/: A website that was the spark of my design for this website
 - https://bootstrapdocs.com/v3.3.1/docs/getting-started/
-- Hackathon team on sequence based on their contribution (Owen Samman, Jawahir Abdul-Bari/Sam Martin, Ghassan Ishag/Vadims J., Sergios Papastergiou)
+- Hackathon team on sequence based on their contribution (Owen Samman/JawahirAbdul-Bari/Sam Martin, Ghassan Ishag/Vadims J., Sergios Papastergiou)
 - Stackoverflow
 - https://www.pexels.com/
 - https://unsplash.com/